QuSpin/QuSpin/README.md

 ```python
 H=hamiltonian(...,dtype=np.float32,...)
 ```

+* New in verions 0.1.0
+We now let the user use quadruple precision dtypes float128 and complex256, but note that not all scipy and numpy functions support this dtypes.

 * New in version 0.0.5b
 We now let the user initialize with scipy sparse matrices or dense numpy arrays.
 To do this just replace the opstr and indx tuple with your matrix. you can even mix them together in the same list: